nwn/rfcs/text/0000-array-fill-syntax.md

 This proposal can be thought to similarly extend Rust's existing "spread" syntax to the context of array literals.

 ### C and C++
-As described [above](#motivation), a comparable feature is present in C and C++.
+As described [above](#motivation), a related feature is present in C and C++.
 In C, missing elements in an initializer are implicitly initialized to zero (NULL, etc.).
 C++ improves on this design by default-initializing any missing elements, allowing for more complex types in this position.

 Both C and C++ suffer from the problem that arrays are _silently_ and _implicitly_ filled when elements are missing.
 This can lead to unexpected behaviour and bugs.
 Still, the convenience of this feature means that it continues to be used frequently.
 The proposed feature solves this problem while improving usability by making the behaviour explicit and opt-in, and by using only user-defined values.